The Tax Benefits of Offering a 401(k)

 Although companies have the option of passing on their plan administration fees to employees—or splitting the tab—many employers opt to pay them entirely.
 In this case, these costs are typically considered a tax-deductible business expense.
 The result is a win-win: employees keep more funds invested in their 401(k) accounts and you reduce your company’s taxable income.

-Small businesses can snag valuable three-year tax credits
+Small businesses can snag valuable tax credits thanks to SECURE Act 2.0

-Even more valuable than a tax deduction, a tax credit subtracts the value from the taxes you owe.
+If eligible, these tax credits would subtract the value from the taxes you owe.